ZaidMaraqa/zaidmaraqa/README.md

 ## Hello 👋
 I'm Zaid, exploring Generative AI at PwC.
-My tech journey thrives on innovation, learning, and collaboration.

 ## Work
  At PwC, I'm immersed in AI model enhancement, web development, and crafting user-centric UI/UX designs.
 I'm at the tech forefront, using AI to tackle real challenges.